SuyeshBadge/fixin5mins/memory-bank/progress.md

    - Audio integration for Instagram posts
    - Video generation from static templates
    - Audio-content matching algorithm
+   - Interactive Story elements like polls and questions (NEW)

 4. **Infrastructure**:
    - Comprehensive testing suite